Codecademy/docs/content/rust/concepts/operators/operators.md

 ---
 Title: 'Rust Operators'
-Description: 'Rust operators handle arithmetic, comparison, logical, bitwise, assignment, and range operations, guiding compilers and interpreters in computing specific mathematical or logical operations.'
+Description: 'Rust operators are symbols that perform operations on values or variables, guiding compilers and interpreters in computing specific mathematical or logical operations.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'